 If you’re the pet parent of one, you’re already well aware of the awesomeness of Pit Bulls.
 Now we just need to get the good word out to the world.
-That’s why, for the past 10 years, National Pit Bull Awareness Day (NPBAD) has been celebrated on the last Saturday of October.
+That’s why, for the past 11 years, National Pit Bull Awareness Day (NPBAD) has been celebrated on the last Saturday of October.
+(It really should be celebrated every day of the year, however.)

 NPBAD was started in 2007 by Jodi Preis of Bless the Bullys, a small, non-profit rescue organization in Tennessee, as a way to bring much-needed positive media attention to this often maligned — and banned — breed.